 Key Ingredients:

-Chicken Broth: This should be a good quality chicken broth because it’s the base of the flavor of the dish.
-Homemade or low-sodium broth is best to manage saltiness.
+Chicken Broth: You want a good quality chicken broth here as this is the base of the flavor of the dish.
+Uses homemade or low-sodium broth to control saltiness.

-Celery and Onion: The flavor base of the broth — they contribute hearty underpinning while not dominating the flavor profile.
+Celery and Onion: The flavor base of the broth — hearty underpinning without stealing the show.
 You can add additional vegetables if you like, like carrots, to lend a little sweetness.

 All-Purpose Flour: The base of the dumplings, combined with baking powder for the right amount of rise and texture.